-New: This report is now available in Spanish and Japanese translations!
+New: This report is now available in Spanish, Portuguese, and Japanese translations!
 See bottom of this article for downloads.

 I was born with a rare, degenerative hereditary motor and sensor neuropathy called Charcot-Marie-Tooth (CMT), a disorder of the peripheral nervous system characterized by a progressive loss of muscle tissue and touch sensation across various parts of the body.